Crest Learning Center

 - Course allows student to prepare for the state assessments (MSP/HSPE)

-MISD primarily uses FuelEd as our provider, but also has access to APEX Learning.
+MISD will primarily use APEX Learning as our provider, but may also use Courseware/EdOptions.
 These providers were selected from a vetted list provided by OSPI’s Alternative Learning Department Online Learning Division (formerly known as the Digital Learning Department).
-They have a signed contract for providing courses to the district, which is renewed annually.
+All providers have a signed contract for providing courses to the district, which is renewed annually.
 The contract varies by the type of provider.
-MISD does not vet the individual courses of the providers, except to determine if a course meets a graduation requirement (ie is there enough American History in a course for the course to count as the US History requirement).
+MISD does not vet the individual courses of the providers, except to determine if a course meets a graduation requirement (ie. is there enough American History in a course for the course to count as the US History requirement).
 All courses are available for credit on a MIHS transcript.

 Timeline